technicat/talkdimsum/README.md

 ## Images

 The images are landscape but not consistent in aspect.
 They are scaled down to a maximum 512 pixels width for historical reasons (old devices running with memory leaky Xamarin).
+They are all JPEG files suffixed .jpg (the Flutter code assumes this, the Swift code doesn't care).

 ## Restaurants